 Another avenue is Narcotics Anonymous.
 This enables the user to attend self-help groups in the community, free of charge.
 Again, these can be a fantastic resource but even many members of Narcotics Anonymous found that they needed a period of drug rehab to make those initial changes.

 Help for cannabis addiction at The Providence Projects is available immediately.
-If you would like to find out more about the cannabis rehab programmes or simply speak to a counsellor to find out the options available to you, please call 0800 9550945.
+If you would like to find out more about our drug rehabilitation programmes or simply speak to a counsellor to find out the options available to you, please call 0800 9550945.

 Ruth Elizabeth Montalbetti reviewed Providence Projects